AKSHAT-SHARMA09/AKSHAT-SHARMA09/README.md

 - 👋 Hi, I’m @AKSHAT-SHARMA09
-- 👀 I’m interested in Data analytics, Machine Learning, Artificial Intelligence and Asset and wealth management as well
+- 👀 I’m passionate about Data analytics, Machine Learning, Artificial Intelligence and quite interested in finance as well
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently interning at Shopee as Business Intelligence Intern
 - 💞️ I’m looking to collaborate on Data Science/analytics projects
-- 📫 How to reach me ...

 <!---
 AKSHAT-SHARMA09/AKSHAT-SHARMA09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.